 By following all the recommendations of the week-by-week 21-Day Challenge, you will be using all the tools proven to lower your setpoint weight as quickly, safely, and effectively as possible.
 You will emerge from the 21-Day Challenge transformed, ready to be SANE for Life.
 How awesome is that?

 Is it difficult?
 Not really.
 The most difficult part of the 21-Day Challenge is changing your eating and lifestyle habits.
 Any habit you try to change seems strange or difficult at first.
-Later, after the transformation is complete, you will realize how very easy making those changes on the 21-Day Challenge really were.
+Later, after the transformation is complete, you will realize how very easy making those changes on the 21-Day Challenge really was.

 Are you ready to get started?
 Good.
 Click here to purchase The Setpoint Diet book.
 You’ll be glad you did!